Clothing not only outdoors

 It’s a different configuration of the same.
 We can separate both distinctly different layers, the windproof on its own weights little and packs to almost nothing.
 At the same time, we can improve breathability rapidly by boosting air circulation when switching the windproof shell on (warmth stability) and off (maximum air/vapour flow).

 Sweatshirts, on the other hand, made of more tightly woven fabric than knits of sweater act more like skins, particularly so if the fit is snug.
 They are less versatile as they contain less air that you can lock or open to exchange with or without a windproof shell.
-They, however, are different in that they are less bulky for the same weight and resist wind better on their own.
-Terry fabric on the underside is in that sense between the knit and the dense, fine thread fabric of the weave.
+They, however, are different in that they are less bulky for the same weight and resist wind better on their own (380 g/m2).
+Terry fabric on the underside is in that sense between the knit and the dense, fine thread fabric of the weave (a woven fabric).

-Best breathability of the windproof/waterproof jackets is served by Velcro tabs ((or better metal press studs) placed along the flap and the zip.
-When you don’t need the zippers done they can hold it in the right shape, protect you but also allow for sufficient exchange of air - can breathe on a fast-paced hike.
-More air permeable membranes are always a plus as they dry out quicker and add that tiny bit of breathability, but it’s the Velcro and well-implemented fastening that make the difference for a jacket like this.
+Best breathability of the windproof/waterproof jackets is served by Velcro tabs (or better still, metal press studs) placed along the flap and the zip.
+When you don’t need the zips done, they can hold the jacket in the right shape, protect you but also allow for the sufficient exchange of air - it can breathe on a fast-paced hike.
+More air permeable membranes are always a plus as they dry out quicker and add that tiny bit of breathability, but this option of fastening through which the air can freely pass as the body moves can make a big difference for a jacket like this.
+Well-implemented hidden ventilating panels serve the same purpose.
+Zip openings under the arms or protected panels on the sides of the chest (with zippers) on our venerable Keela ad Musto jackets had also made them that much more useful and flexible.

 31st January 2019